Priming Cross-Session Motor Imagery Classification with A Universal Deep Domain Adaptation Framework: Introduction

-Domain adaptation is a subcategory of transfer learning to solve the problem that source domain and target domain share the same feature space with different feature distribution.
-It helps transfer knowledge from source domain to target domain by learning domain invariants.
-In MI-BCIs, some studies investigated utilizing domain adaptation technologies to improve BCI performance.
-For example, He and Wu \cite{He2020} proposed a pre-processing method, in which the spatial covariance matrix was used as a domain invariant to achieve trial-level EEG alignment in Euclidean space among different participants.
-Zhao et al. \cite{Zhao2021} proposed a GAN-based network to improve the classification performance in the target participant by using data of other participants in the same dataset.
-Zhang et al.\cite{Zhang2020} proposed a variety of adaptive schemes by pre-training convolutional neural networks (CNN) models using EEG data from other participants and fine-tuning the model for one targeted participant.
-Those studies focused on the domain adaptation in cross-participant scenarios.
-However, considering a non-neglectable portion (15\%-30\% \cite{Vidaurre2011}) of the population is BCI illiterate \cite{Allison2010}, the data distribution of different participants is quite different.
-Domain adaptation methods mentioned above introduced negative transfer \cite{Rosenstein2005} and compromised the performance of MI classification.
+In the research field of machine learning, domain adaptation technologies are exploited to tackle the data non-stationary problem.
+Domain adaptation is a subcategory of transfer learning to solve the problem where source domain and target domain share the same feature space with different feature distribution.
+It helps transfer knowledge from source domain to target domain by learning domain invariants (\cite{zhang2020multimodel, zhang2020width}).
+The application of transfer learning techniques in MI-BCI research has been shown to enhance BCI performance in some studies.
+For example, \cite{he2019transfer} proposed a pre-processing method for CSP filter, in which a spatial covariance matrix was used as a domain invariant to achieve trial-level EEG alignment in Euclidean space among different participants. \cite{zhao2020deep} proposed a GAN-based network to improve the classification performance in the target participant by using data of other participants in the same dataset. \cite{zhang2021adaptive} proposed a variety of adaptive schemes by pre-training convolutional neural networks (CNN) models using EEG data from other participants and fine-tuning the model for one targeted participant.
+These studies utilized transfer learning techniques to enhance the classification performance of target participants by leveraging EEG data from other participants.
+However, considering the fact that a non-neglectable portion (15\%-30\%) (\cite{vidaurre2011machine}) of the population is BCI illiterate (\cite{allison2010could}), the data distribution of different participants and different sessions are quite different.
+Cross-participant domain adaptation methods on cross-session EEG data may introduce negative transfer (\cite{smith2001transfer}) and compromise the performance of MI classification.